-&lt;sup>8 Habinteg Housing Association and London South Bank University (2010) Mind the Step: An estimation of housing need among wheelchair users in England, supported by the Homes and Communities Agency
+&lt;sup>9 Habinteg Housing Association and London South Bank University (2010) Mind the Step: An estimation of housing need among wheelchair users in England, supported by the Homes and Communities Agency

-- 4. Meeting local housing requirements Does the development have a mix of housing types and tenures that suit local requirements? - 5.
+- 2. Facilities and services Does the development provide (or is it close to) community facilities, such as shops, schools, workplaces, parks, play areas, pubs or cafes? - 3.
+Public transport Does the scheme have good access to public transport to help reduce car dependency? - 4.
+Meeting local housing requirements Does the development have a mix of housing types and tenures that suit local requirements? - 5.
 Character Does the scheme create a place with a locally inspired or otherwise distinctive character? - 6.
 Working with the site and its context Does the scheme take advantage of existing topography, landscape features (including water courses), wildlife habitats, existing buildings, site orientation and microclimates? - 7.
 Creating well defined streets and spaces Are buildings designed and positioned with landscaping to define and enhance streets and spaces and are buildings designed to turn street corners well? - 8.
 Is the scheme designed to make it easy to find your way around? - 9.
 Streets for all Are streets designed in a way that encourage low vehicle speeds and allow them to function as social spaces? - 10.
 Car parking Is resident and visitor parking sufficient and well-integrated so that it does not dominate the street? - 11.
 Public and private spaces Will public and private spaces be clearly defined and designed to be attractive, well managed and safe? - 12.
 External storage and amenity space Is there adequate external storage space for bins and recycling as well as vehicles and cycles